Stacey Castor: Attempted murder

-In September 2007, amid mounting evidence that Castor had murdered both of her husbands, she began to panic.
-After she learned police had exhumed Wallace's body and found traces of antifreeze in his system, she was believed to have devised a plan to set up her daughter Ashley for the murders.
+In September 2007, Castor panicked as suspicion mounted over the deaths of her husbands.
+After learning that police had exhumed Wallace's body and found traces of antifreeze in his system, she was believed to have devised a plan to set up her daughter Ashley for the murders.

-On Ashley's first day of college, investigators came to her school to question her about her father's death and to inform her that he had been poisoned instead of having died of a heart attack.
+On Ashley's first day of college, investigators came to her school to question her about Wallace's death and to inform her that he had been poisoned.
 An upset Ashley called Castor.
-Soon after, Ashley said, Castor invited her to come to the family home in Liverpool and drink together.
-Castor said that they had been through enough emotional stress and needed to relax.
+Soon after, Ashley said, Castor invited her to the family home in Liverpool to have a drink together.
 Ashley agreed because Castor was not only her mother but her "best friend".

-The following day, Castor invited Ashley to drink together at home again.
-She says that her mother offered her a "nasty-tasting" drink that she at first refused but eventually drank because she trusted Castor.
-Seventeen hours later, Ashley was found comatose on her bed by her younger sister Bree Wallace.
+The following day, Castor invited Ashley to drink at home again, offering a "nasty-tasting" drink that she initially refused.
+Seventeen hours later, Ashley was found comatose in bed by her younger sister Bree.
 Bree demanded that help be sought, and Castor made the 911 call.
-Ashley's sister left her side for a moment and when she returned, she found a suicide note beside Ashley.
-The note appeared to be Ashley's "murder confession", in which she "admits" to having killed her father and stepfather.
-Castor quickly took the note from the sister and later gave it to the paramedics.
-Tests revealed that potentially fatal painkillers had been found in Ashley's system, and that she most likely would have died if taking her to the hospital had been just a few minutes later.
-When Ashley woke up, with police questioning her about the murders and the suicide note found beside her, she said that the last thing she remembered was her mother making her an alcoholic drink, something she had never done before.
-She told the officers that she did not write the note and was confused about their questions and accusations.
+Ashley's sister left her side for a moment and when she returned, she found a suicide note next to Ashley that contained a supposed confession to the murders of her father and stepfather.
+Castor quickly took the note and later gave it to paramedics.

+Tests revealed that potentially fatal painkillers had been found in Ashley's system, and that she most likely would have died if she had been taken to the hospital just a few minutes later.
+When Ashley woke up, police questioned her about the murders and the suicide note; she said the last thing she remembered was her mother making her an alcoholic drink, something she had never done before.
+She told the officers that she did not write the note and was confused about their questions.